zachtjones/Multi-Language-Classifier/README.md

 The above graph shows the tree depth and accuracy.
 This is with just the decision tree learning algorithms.

+Parameters used: examplesFile=training.txt testingFile=testing.txt numberGenerations=75 poolSize=20,
+with varying tree depth (1-10).

-The above shows that the accuracy is just short of 95% with the testing.txt file, using the training.txt for learning.
+The above shows that the testing accuracy peaks at just above 95%.

 Overfitting starts to play a part once the depth of the trees exceeds 6.

-Each iteration of the training took around 3 seconds.
+Each iteration of the training took around 12 seconds on my 4 core computer.